kofik/PlayingWithRust/README.md

 Basics of Rust programming language

 # Introduction
-Rust is a C like programming language for hardware and easy to use as a scripting language It combines power and simplicity in its eco-system.
+Rust is a low level or a C like programming language for hardware and easy to use as a scripting language It can be easily use like node Expressjs or Python Flask with a high performance and less memory use.
+It combines power and simplicity in its eco-system.
+Fast Easy Flexible and Reliable are ways and love for Rust.

+The Rust programming language has gained a lot of attention from the community, ranking it as the most loved programming language on [StackOverflow](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages) developer survey each year since 2016 to 2020.

 In order to increase our fluency in Rust, we must read a lot of it.
 We’ll try to go through as many Rust snippets as we can, and explain what the keywords and symbols they contain mean.

-First of all lets introduce a quick list of testing tools They will be useful as long as we go far
+First of all lets introduce a quick list of testing tools.
+They will be useful as long as we go far

-#SoapUI
+##Cargo
+Like npm or yarn in Javascript is use for intalling, creating, building, running Rust applications

+## Rustup
+Enable you to easily switch between stable, beta, and nightly compilers and keep them updated.
+It makes cross-compiling simpler with binary builds of the standard library for common platforms.

+##SoapUI
 is a tool for functional testing, mainly of web services like SOAP based web services and RESTful web services, but also HTTP based services and JMS Services as well as databases.

-#SOAtest
+##SOAtest

 Advanced REST client allows you to test your APIs

 Chrome → Postman is not a framework and is not a library, it is a simple plugin for Chrome browser

-Firefox → REST Easy
+##Firefox → REST Easy

+##Retrofit
-Retrofit is a well-known library for networking among Android developers
+is a well-known library for networking among Android developers

+##Fiddler
-Fiddler is a Web Debugging Proxy which logs all HTTP(S) traffic between your computer and the Internet.
+is a Web Debugging Proxy which logs all HTTP(S) traffic between your computer and the Internet.
 Fiddler allows you to inspect all HTTP(S) traffic, set breakpoints, and "fiddle" with incoming or outgoing data.
 Fiddler includes a powerful event-based scripting subsystem, and can be extended using any .NET language.

+##REST Assured
-REST Assured is most common Java library for REST api test automation
+is most common Java library for REST api test automation
 @Test
 public void getCorrectData() {
     given.get("https://jsonplaceholder.typicode.com/users/1")